Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ProcessorTypes.md

 ---
 # Processor types

 Below are predefined processors.
-You can also create custom Processors.
+You can also create custom processors.
 For guidance on when to use each type, refer to [Using Processors](UsingProcessors.md).

 * [Predefined Processors](#predefined-processors)
     * [Clamp](#clamp)